adbar/trafilatura/docs/quickstart.rst

     # change the output format to XML (allowing for preservation of document structure)
     >>> result = extract(downloaded, output_format="xml")

-    # discard potential comments, extract metadata and change the output to JSON
+    # discard potential comments, extract metadata (off by default) and change the output to JSON
     >>> extract(downloaded, output_format="json", with_metadata=True, include_comments=False)

     # set the output to Markdown and extract metadata